 See also the BAFTSS Practice Research Award shortlisted entries which we are honoured to be featuring on Screenworks.
-The winners will be announced at the BAFTSS 2017 Annual Conference in Bristol on Friday 12 April at 1630.
+The winners were announced at the BAFTSS 2017 Annual Conference in Bristol on Friday 12 April at 1630.

 Screenworks is a rolling publication, which means we publish as soon as contributions have been reviewed.
 We have several submissions in process so watch this space as new work will be published shortly.

-We are still accepting open submissions and will be announcing a new call shortly on the theme of Displacement.
+We are still accepting open submissions and have an open call for a Special Edition on the theme of Digital Ecologies and the Anthropocene.
 If you are interested in submitting your practice and want further advice, then please contact us on email@example.com with “Submissions” in the subject line.